-Samsung Galaxy Indulge sports a microSD card that reports back to MetroPCSAlex Wagner - Senior News Editor
+Samsung Galaxy Indulge sports a microSD card that reports back to MetroPCSAlex Wagner - Editorial Director of News and Content

 It's always nice to see manufacturers include a microSD card when you purchase a smartphone, like how the Samsung Galaxy Indulge comes with a 4GB microSDHC card.
 Heck, the Indulge's card even includes a free copy of Iron Man 2!
 However, there's something about the microSD card included with the Indulge that owners may not love as much as a free movie.
 According to a press release just issued by SanDisk, the card packed in with the Indulge "provides specific, real-time network data to MetroPCS to measure customer interest in digital content."
 The company goes on to say that the info is all anonymous and will measure the what kind of impact its packed-in content is having so that MetroPCS can provide "more customized content and services in the future."
 Check out the full release below.